jarun/buku/README.md

 - **Update** operation:
   - If --title, --tag or --comment is passed without argument, clear the corresponding field from DB.
   - If --url is passed (and --title is omitted), update the title from web using the URL.
-  - If indices are passed without any other options (--url, --title, --tag and --comment), read the URLs from DB and update titles from web.
+  - If indices are passed without any other options (--url, --title, --tag, --comment and --immutable), read the URLs from DB and update titles from web.
+Bookmarks marked immutable are skipped.
 - **Delete** operation:
   - When a record is deleted, the last record is moved to the index.
   - Delete doesn't work with range and indices provided together as arguments.
 It's an intentional decision to avoid extra sorting, in-range checks and to keep the auto-DB compaction functionality intact.
 On the same lines, indices are deleted in descending order.